Last Updated on September 11, 2023

 Remember that those sealed zip-lock bags will actually expand when you are at higher altitude.
 So don’t have them fully inflated at ground level.

 Here’s how to know what to do.
-Seal the zip lock and try to push your hand against the clothes inside.
+Seal the zip lock and gently try to push your hand against the clothes inside.
 If the air pressure inside the bag stops your hand from pressing hard on the clothes the same thing will happen inside your case!

-Use the space you saved to protect special clothes with air pockets created with Ziplock bags.
+And you use the space you saved to protect special clothes with air pockets created with Ziplock bags.